farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 Software Engineering is Problem Modeling
 - Ch 1.2.1 Requirements are refined through all lifecycle phases
-- Ch 13.1.5 Software Engineering is a set of translations from plain language to executable code
+- Ch 13.1.5 Software Engineering is a set of translations from plain language to executable code.
+The lifecycle phases refine the problem statement
 - Ch 1.3.2 "The software engineer, first of all, must determine the real purpose of the software"

 Problem understanding is fundamentally progressive
 - Ch 1.7.1 Iteration is Fundamental
 - Ch 1.7.1 Requirements *will* change
+- Ch 1.7.1 No perfect requirement specification
 - Ch 2.3.4 Design less of an activity more of a decision process
 - Ch 12.5.1 "Good Enough" principle and RACE Reduce Accidents and Control Essence